aranhaqg/tags-api/README.md

 }

 {
-  allTags {
-    id
-    name
-    count

-  }
   allTickets {
     id
     userId
     title
     tags
   }
+  allTags {
+    id
+    name
+    count
   }
+}

 ```

-If you don't wanna use graphiql you can use the same payload and post it to '/graphql' endpoint.
+If you don't wanna use graphql interface you can use the same payload and post it to https://secure-depths-05821.herokuapp.com/graphql endpoint.